 Therefore, there is also no core ignition via the double detonation scenario.

 At $668\,\mathrm{s}$, the secondary white dwarf is being disrupted and accelerated towards the primary.
 As it hits the primary white dwarf directly, material on the surface of the primary white dwarf is compressed and heated up to reach conditions favourable for carbon ignition, similar to previous violent merger simulations \citep{Pakmor2010,Pakmor2012,Sato2015}.
 Figure~\ref{fig:ignition} shows slices of density and temperature of the binary system in the plane of rotation at the time of ignition.
+The centres of mass of the material originating from both white dwarfs are denoted by black crosses.
+The centre of mass of the material originating from the secondary white dwarf directly show that it is already quite advanced in the process of being disrupted, as its centre is significantly offset from where the density peak in its tail.
 The purple circle shows the spot that contains $32$ cells with a density larger than $\rho=2\times10^6\,\mathrm{g\,cm^{-3}}$ as well as a temperature above $T=10^9\,\mathrm{K}$.
 It provides plausible conditions to ignite a carbon detonation \citep{Seitenzahl2009}.